Inter-Agent Relative Representations for Multi-Agent Option Discovery: Multi-Agent Option-Discovery

 In practice, however, this unconstrained decomposition can lead to degenerate solutions, as $d^F_\theta$ can output identical distance estimates on all dimensions or revert to only using one of the output dimensions.
 To mitigate this issue, we impose a Mutual Information (MI) objective that encourages each state feature to dominate the information flow leading to its corresponding distance prediction.
 Formally, let $S^{i,j} = (S^i, S^j)$ be the random pair of single-agent states corresponding to agents $i, j \in \gI$, with $i \neq j$, obtained by factorizing states of joint trajectories from $\rho_\pi$.
 For each feature index $f\in\{1,\ldots,F\}$, we denote $S^{i,j}_f = (S^i_f, S^j_f)$ as the pair of their $f$-th feature dimension.
 Given that $d^{F}:\gS^* \times \gS^*\rightarrow \mathbb{R^F}$ is a deterministic map, we define a random vector $Z^{i,j}=d^F(S^i,S^j) \in R^F$ and its $f$-th component $Z^{i,j}_f$.
 We require that the MI between each feature distance $Z^{i,j}_f$ and the rest of the state-feature pairs $S^{i,j}_{-f}$, i.e. $\sI(S^{i,j}_{-f}, Z^{i,j}_f)$, does not exceed the MI between the feature pairs themselves, $\sI(S^{i,j}_{-f}, S^{i,j}_f)$.
 This implies that each distance prediction should not carry more information about the value of other features than is already captured in the correlations between the inherent features.
 We next establish that through simple manipulations of the chain rule of information, we can upper bound the information between $Z^{i,j}_f$ and the rest of the state features $S^{i,j}_{-f}$ by the information already explained by feature $S^{i,j}_f$ about $S^{i,j}_{-f}$ plus a residual conditional term.

 \begin{proposition} For any two agent indexes $i, j \in \gI$, with $i \neq j$, and feature index $f\in\{1,\ldots,F\}$:

-\end{proposition} A proof of this proposition is deferred to Appendix~\ref{appendix:mi_proof}.
+\end{proposition} A proof of this proposition is in Appendix~\ref{appendix:mi_proof}.
 To reduce information overflow in the distance predictions, we thus minimise the following Conditional Mutual Information (CMI), measuring the excess information that $Z^{i,j}_f$ conveys about $S^{i,j}_{-f}$ beyond what is already captured in $S^{i,j}_f$:

 \paragraph{Minimizing CMI.} We adopt the approach of \citet{dunion2023cmid} and introduce a discriminator network $D_{\psi}$ trained to directly detect the information excess.
 Specifically, the discriminator is trained to distinguishing between real triplets $\{s^{i,j}_{-f,t}; s^{i,j}_{f,t}; z^{i,j}_{f,t}\}$ obtained by pairing factorised single-agent states from a history of joint states $\tau \triangleq (s_0, \ldots, s_T) \sim \rho_\pi$, and fake triplets obtained by permuting $s^{i,j}_{-f,t}$ while keeping $\{s^{i,j}_{f,t};z^{i,j}_{f,t}\}$ fixed.
 As in \citet{dunion2023cmid}, we use the discriminator’s predictions to define a disentanglement penalty when training $d^F_\theta$.
 We defer a description of the CMI minimization algorithm to Appendix~\ref{appendix:cmi_min_alg}.
 A visual comparison of scalar and the multi-dimensional $n$-distances is in Appendix~\ref{appendix:eigenvec_repres_comparison}.